-If you thought the endless swiping and scrolling on dating apps were the worst parts about being single in 2022, then hold on, because there’s an even colder reality awaiting you.
+If you thought the endless swiping and scrolling on dating apps were the worst parts about being single, then hold on, because there’s an even colder reality awaiting you.

 What do Ashton Kutcher and a Nobel Prize-winning economist have in common?
 An investing app that turns spare change into a diversified portfolio

 Owning real estate for passive income is one of the biggest myths in investing — but here is 1 simple way to really make it work

 Though it’s not surprising married couples have a higher net worth than singles, over the last decade, that gap has more than doubled and married couples are pulling out far ahead of singles.

 The skyrocketing value of assets — especially homes — over the past couple of years is largely to blame for the growing gap, but high inflation and rising interest rates aren’t helping either.

 And at a time when more people are staying single for longer, building wealth on your own is becoming increasingly difficult.